 Inventories, consisting of food service supplies are valued at the lower of cost (under the "first-in, first-out" method) or market.
+The Bookstore inventory is valued at market value.

 Capital Assets

 Capital assets are recorded at cost at the date of acquisition, or acquisition cost at the date of donation.
 For equipment, the District's capitalization policy includes all items with a unit cost of \$5,000 or more and an estimated useful life in excess of one year.
 The District capitalizes renovations of \$100,000 to buildings and infrastructure and land improvements that significantly increase the value or extend the useful life of the structure.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend the assets' lives are charged to operating expense in the year in which the expense is incurred.